 Also, there is a difference between Banking as a Service and platform banking.
 The main players of banking platforms are not third parties but banks themselves.
 They use the power of financial technology to provide access to the services offered by a bank.
 For example, a bank may build an AI-based tool aimed to help users choose the best investment opportunity and quickly run their everyday banking routine.
 Nowadays, financial institutions use platform banking to retain clients and to allow them to fully immerse themselves in the fintech industry.

-Under the BaaS concept, the end user interacts not with a bank itself but with a third party that offers new services.
+Under the BaaS concept, the end user interacts not with a bank itself but with a third party that offers banking services.
 The brand’s frontend is connected to the BaaS provider using API, which, in turn, connects the provider with a bank.
-This chain enables distributors, brands, and fintech companies to integrate banking services directly into their products, be it ecommerce websites, fintech apps, or financial services.
+This chain enables distributors, brands, and fintech companies to integrate banking services directly into their products, be it e-commerce websites, fintech apps, or financial services.

 BaaS Advantages